Quick Answer

 Outdated network hardware often has trouble working with newer devices or software.
 If you’re experiencing compatibility issues, it’s likely that your equipment is behind the times.
 Upgrading ensures that your network can seamlessly integrate with the latest technology, enhancing overall efficiency.

-7. Your Firmware is No Longer Current
+7. Your Firmware No Longer Receives Updates

 One of the clearest signs of outdated equipment is when your firmware is no longer current.
 Manufacturers stop releasing updates for older models, leaving them vulnerable to security threats and performance issues.
 Keeping your firmware up-to-date is crucial for maintaining a secure and efficient network.